LABORA-INF-UFG/paper-GJLK-2025/README.md

 This repository contains the implementation and evaluation scripts of the paper:

-Gabriel M. Almeida, João Paulo Esper, Luiz A. DaSilva, Kleber V. Cardoso.
-"VR-GX: an Attention-aware QoE-based resource allocation model for VR-Cloud Gaming".
+Gabriel M. Almeida, João Paulo Esper, Luiz A. DaSilva, Kleber V. Cardoso. "**VR-GX: an Attention-aware QoE-based resource allocation model for VR-Cloud Gaming**".
 In: Proceedings of the 43rd Brazilian Symposium on Computer Networks and Distributed Systems (SBRC 2025).

 ## Overview